otoolep/questdb.io/docs/zzz_get_started.md

 ---
-id: getstarted
+id: getstarted_wip
 title: Get started
-sidebar_label: First steps
+sidebar_label: Get started
 ---

 QuestDB is relational and time series database.
 It is wire compatible with PostgresSQL and InfluxDB;